 Iowa Young Writers' Studio

-Students who have completed grade 10, 11, or 12 are eligible to attend the summer program.
-The program occasionally considers ninth graders.
+Students who have completed grade 10, 11, or 12 are eligible to attend the Summer Residential Program.
 Those interested submit an application, a creative writing sample, a statement of purpose, a high school transcript, and a letter of recommendation.
 Applications are taken online during the first week of February for the following summer.